LoyolaChicagoBooks/curricula/source/20-languages/content.rst

-CS-Lang - COMP 371 - Programming Languages
+Programming Languages (LUC COMP 371)
 ==========================================

 .. todo:: If this is a book, shouldn't these top-level units be chapters rather than sections?